 Online-EventiCAL Export

-Processes: Integration and initiation
+Processes: Integration and Initiation

 One of the most fundamental topics in project management is choosing the best methodology for an upcoming project.
 A lot of other decisions in the course of the project are based on this decision.
 Since this topic is so important, there are also quite a few questions about it in the PMP exam.
 At the same time, many project managers only have experience with a certain type of project, and need to get to know the whole range of possibilities with their advantages and disadvantages in order to be able to make a carefully considered decision and give the "best" answer in the exam.